Twins vs. Dodgers Player Props Betting Odds

-Player prop betting options for Freddie Freeman, Byron Buxton and others are available in the Los Angeles Dodgers-Minnesota Twins matchup at Dodger Stadium on Tuesday, starting at 10:10 PM ET.
+Those looking to place a player prop wager can find odds on Freddie Freeman, Byron Buxton and others in the Los Angeles Dodgers-Minnesota Twins matchup at Dodger Stadium on Wednesday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!